 The FMA publishes a report every year based on all providers’ statutory data for the year to the end of March.
-It summarises our activities as a regulator relating to KiwiSaver during the reporting period.
+It summarises our activities as a regulator relating to KiwiSaver during the previous financial year.